fyodorvi/kubectlpf/README.md

 # Kubectlpf

 A small utility to do batch forwarding for kubectl pods.
+With auto-restart feature if pod appears to be dead.

 ## Installation